wolnerpl/backend-recruitment-task/README.md

 ⚠️We don't insist on fancy styling for the table, but anything else than the raw layout will be appreciated

+⚠️We will check aspects like code readability, scalability and error handling

+⏳ Don't hurry up!
+Take as much time as you need

 Good luck ! 🔥